Understanding the costs of refinancing

 Refinancing costs

 When you refinance, you are required to pay closing costs like those you paid when you initially purchased your home.
-The average closing costs on a refinance are approximately $5,000, but the size of your loan and the state and county where you live will play big roles in how much you pay.
+The total cost to refinance your mortgage will be determined by your lender, your credit score and your location, but you can expect to spend 3%–6% of your loan principal.
 Refinancing costs include your loan origination fee and the following:

 In addition, if you plan on buying discount points to buy down your mortgage rate, you’ll have to pay for that up front.
-Buying discount points can save you money over the life of the loan, but whether it makes sense depends on your personal situation.
+Buying discount points can lower your monthly mortgage payment, but recent Freddie Mac research shows that there is not a significant financial benefit to buying discount points.

 Remember, you can refinance through your existing lender or a new lender.
 It’s highly recommended that you interview several lenders to compare their rates and terms before you select the loan that works best for you.